If You Buy An eBike, Is It Just Too Lazy?

 1) eBike Frame Size / Shape

 - We quickly discarded the idea of folding bikes.
-While they may have been practical for travelling, the smaller wheels meant you worked harder and the smaller size meant there was a tradeoff in performance (e.g. smaller battery capacity).
+While they may have been practical for travelling, the smaller wheels meant we worked harder.
+And the smaller size meant there was a tradeoff in performance (e.g. smaller battery capacity).

 - My key requirement was a low step-over frame.
-While traditional girls bikes had a lower frame, they still were not low enough.
+Traditional girl’s bikes had a lower frame.
+But they still were not low enough.
 Most of the eBike coaster type bikes had much lower step-over frames.

 2) Batteries – Capacity and Type

-- Battery capacity is measured in Amp Hours.
-It is a measure of how long you can go before charging.
-Most bikes came standard with about 10 Amp Hours but we were looking for more, about 15 Amp Hours to give us a bit longer time between charging.
-We were planning a few longer bike rides and did not want to be searching for an electrical outlet mid-ride!
+- Battery capacity was measured in Amp Hours.
+It was a measure of how long we could go before charging.
+Most bikes came standard with about 10 Amp Hours but we looked for more.
+15 Amp Hours gave us a bit longer time between charging.
+We planned a few longer bike rides and did not want search for an electrical outlet mid-ride!

 - It appeared that all of the eBikes came standard with nicad (NiMH) or newer lithium batteries.
-Which are safer, lighter and pack more energy for their weight. eBikes have different lithium batteries (i.e. lithium manganese cobalt – Smart e-bike) and are moving to smaller, lighter more powerful technologies.
-The CUBE bike that David selected has a Bosch battery with lithium-ion with “unmatched energy density”.
+Which are safer, lighter and pack more energy for their weight. eBikes had different lithium batteries (i.e. lithium manganese cobalt – Smart e-bike) and moved to smaller, lighter more powerful technologies.
+The CUBE bike that David selected had a Bosch battery with lithium-ion with “unmatched energy density”.

 3) Motor Drive – Capacity and Location

-- Motor capacity is measured in Watts and will give you an idea of how much extra assistance the motor will give you.
-It is especially important if you are heavier (e.g. need to move your weight), if you want to move quickly off the mark or if you want to go faster.
+- Motor capacity was measured in Watts and gave us an idea of how much extra assistance the motor gave us.
+It was especially important because we were heavier (e.g. it needed to move more weight).
+But it was also important to move quickly off the mark or if we wanted to go faster.

 - Most of the eBikes came standard with about 250 Watts.
-We were looking for 350 Watts to give us just that little more power.
+We looked for 350 Watts that gave us just that little more power.